AYPatrL04/MIT-6.824-2021/Note.md

 E.g. Primary had a counter as 10, and client sent a request `inc` to increase it to 11, and the primary did it but failed right before sending response to the client.
 If backup handled it now by sync to the instruction from logging channel, the `inc` operation did not executed by backup.
 If the client sent the `inc` request again, what it will get is 11 rather that 12.

 To prevent the above situations, VM-FT made an **Output Rule**.
 Before primary sending response to client, it will send message to backup through logging channel.
 When backup received the message and did the same operations, it will send `ack` message to primary (similar to TCP).
-Only after primary received the `ack` and assured that backup can have the same state will it send response to client.
+Only after primary received the `ack` and ensured that backup can have the same state will it send response to client.

 The output rule can be seen in any kind of replication systems (e.g. raft or zookeper).